WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 send another media frame on that byway.
 The client or server notes the sequence number and channel number for that media frame.
-Once it receives an acknowledgement on the media control channel for that corresponding media frame, it markes the byway as UNBLOCKED.
+Once it receives an acknowledgement on the media control channel for that corresponding media frame, it marks the byway as UNBLOCKED.
 A client or server MAY send a media frame on any unblocked byway.

 The sequence number for the media frame is computed based on the rules